Natalie Bailey

 Students can expect Natalie's teaching to be grounded, thought-provoking, and collaborative.
 She supports students in developing clinical confidence, critical thinking, and the capacity to work with complexity.
 Her teaching connects theory with lived experience in ways that are meaningful and applied.

-Natalie is the current Chair of the British Association for Counselling and Psychotherapy (BACP), representing the profession nationally and internationally.
+Natalie has held national leadership roles in the profession, including serving as Chair of BACP.
+She brings this experience into her academic work, with a commitment to supporting ethical, socially engaged practice that responds to the complexities of people’s lives.
 She regularly speaks and writes about the evolving role of counselling and psychotherapy, and is committed to supporting ethical, socially engaged practice that responds to the complexities of people’s lives.

 CURRENT RESEARCH